Fine-Tune Your Business Plan’s Customer Profile

 See the difference?
 The expanded description includes geographic and demographic characteristics — where customers live, their ages, and lifestyle information —plus information about what drives their buying decisions.

-Second, their customer snapshot revealed that the company’s success relied on loyal buyers who kept coming back on their own — and referring their friends, as well.
+Second, their customer snapshot revealed that the company’s success relied on optimizing their search rankings and then developing loyal buyers who kept coming back on their own — and referring their friends, as well.
 This trend sparked the decision to add an online weekly health and beauty magazine featuring columns by cosmetologists, before-and-after stories, and an interactive Q&A discussion area.